YizYah/neo-forte/README.md

 ## API

-This package fundamentally does two things:
+This package fundamentally does 2 things:

 1. Creates a session
 2. Runs queries